Archive for the ‘ethics’ Category

 As subjects we desire satisfaction of our desires; as selves we strive for the enactment of reason and free will.

 (Underscore mine.)
-It is not auspicious to find this sort of claim early in the work.
+It is not auspicious to find a claim of this sort early in the work.

 To say that something desires the satisfaction of its individual desires is no more than to say that it desires what it desires; nothing fails to do this, as things without desire present us with the trivial case of a null set.